Assange v Swedish Prosecution Authority: Statute of limitations expires for three allegations

-United Nations condemnation
+United Nations finding

-On 5 February 2016, it was announced by the Office of the United Nations High Commissioner for Human Rights that the Working Group on Arbitrary Detention had found that Assange is effectively being held in arbitrary detention by the UK and Swedish governments.
+On 5 February 2016, the Office of the United Nations High Commissioner for Human Rights announced that the Working Group on Arbitrary Detention had found that the UK and Swedish governments were holding Assange in arbitrary detention by initially keeping him in isolation at Wandsworth prison and because the Swedish prosecutor was conducting its investigation with a "lack of diligence".
 The Working Group said Assange should be allowed to walk free and be given compensation.
 The UK and Swedish governments denied the charge of detaining Assange arbitrarily.
+One of the five members of the Working Group disagreed with the finding and thought it was outside the Working Group's mandate, adding that "fugitives are often self-confined within the places where they evade arrest and detention".

 The UK Foreign Secretary, Philip Hammond, said the charge was "ridiculous" and that the group was "made up of lay people", and called Assange a "fugitive from justice" who "can come out any time he chooses", and called the panel's ruling "flawed in law".
 Swedish prosecutors called the group's charge irrelevant.
-The UK said it would arrest Assange should he leave the embassy.
+The UK Foreign Office said "an allegation of rape is still outstanding and a European Arrest Warrant in place, so the U.K. continues to have a legal obligation to extradite Mr. Assange to Sweden" should he leave the embassy.
 On 1 March 2016, 500 prominent Assange supporters, including Nobel prize winners, politicians and human rights organisations, signed an open letter accusing the UK and Sweden of undermining the UN.

 Mark Ellis, executive director of the International Bar Association, stated that the finding is "not binding on British law".
 US legal scholar Noah Feldman described the Working Group's conclusion as astonishing, summarising it as "Assange might be charged with a crime in the US.
 Ecuador thinks charging him with violating national security law would amount to 'political persecution' or worse.
 Therefore, Sweden must give up on its claims to try him for rape, and Britain must ignore the Swedes' arrest warrant and let him leave the country."

-High Commissioner Zeid Ra'ad al Hussein reaffirmed later the same month that the opinion is based on international law.
 Immediately following the opinion's publication, Assange's lawyers asked the Stockholm District Court to lift the European arrest warrant.
 On 14 April, the Swedish prosecution authorities responded saying the warrant should be upheld.
 The Svea Court of Appeal decided to uphold the warrant on 16 September.
 After being asked by the British to review the case, the Working Group on Arbitrary Detention formally declined to do so in late November, saying that there was not enough new information provided to warrant such a review.